How Freeze Drying Works: Tips for beginners

 Storage

 Store the freeze-dried food in a cool, dark place away from direct sunlight.
-Proper storage conditions contribute to the longevity of the preserved items.

 By following these basic steps, you can successfully freeze dry a variety of foods for long-term preservation.
 Adjustments may be necessary depending on the specific characteristics of the food you are processing.